LiurongLin/reinforcement-learning/assignment3/readme.md

 To produce the results of actor-critic with different combination of bootstrapping, baseline subtraction and entropy regulization. run `experiment2.py`

-The rewards are stored as the npy files in the results/experiment1(2) folder for each configuration.
+The rewards are stored as the npy files in results/experiment1(2) folder for each configuration.
 The learning curve plots for each experiment are automatically generated and stored in results/experiment1(2) folder

-The gradients variances for the nueral network parameters are stored in results/experiment2/grad_vars folder The histograms of the variances are automatically generated and stored in results/experiment2/grad_vars folder
+The gradients variances for the nueral network parameters are stored as the npy files in results/experiment2/grad_vars folder The histograms of the variances are automatically generated and stored in results/experiment2/grad_vars folder